lokkju/linuxhw-datasets/docs/DUCKLAKE.md

 # DuckLake Implementation

-This document describes the DuckLake-based storage format used by the LinuxHW Dataset for versioned, queryable EDID data.
+This document describes the DuckLake-based storage format used by LinuxHW Datasets for versioned, queryable EDID data.

 ## Overview